 - Intersection accidents

 - Parking lot crashes

 Certain car crashes, such as rear-end accidents, high speed collisions, and even accidents which occur at an intersection can involve multiple vehicles.
 Multi-car collisions can be incredibly frightening, as well as incredibly confusing.
 With multiple insurance policies involved, a victim could be unsure how to move forward seeking compensation for injuries.
 If you’ve been involved in an auto accident, no matter the type, contact a Florida accident attorney today.

 Even an auto accident that appears minor can cause injuries.
 Based on data from the Florida Department of Highway Safety & Motor Vehicles, more than 243,000 people were injured in car crashes in 2015 alone.
 The number of auto accidents that caused injuries grew by nearly 7% between 2014 and 2015.

 Car crash victims can experience years of physical and emotional suffering.
 Additionally, they are forced to deal with several financial stressors, including medical bills and loss of work due to physical injuries.
-In such cases, it is in the victim’s best interest to seek help from Fort Lauderdale car accident attorneys with a track record of success.
+In such cases, it is in the victim’s best interest to seek help from West Palm Beach and Fort Lauderdale car accident attorneys with a track record of success.